A1imm/DX_tessellation/README.md

 > **Graphics API Programming (DirectX)**
 > Silesian University of Technology – Faculty of Automatic Control, Electronics and Computer Science
 > Supervised by: mgr inż.
-Aleksandra Szymczak, mgr inż.
-Mirosław Gontarek
+Aleksandra Szymczak

 ---